Generating the Modal Worker: A Cross-Model Audit of Race and Gender in LLM-Generated Personas Across 41 Occupations: Results

 \subsection{RQ1: Over- and Underrepresentation by Occupation}

 We first examine whether AI-generated personas systematically over- or underrepresent demographic groups across specific occupations.
-This analysis focuses on average deviations from U.S.\ labor market distributions, identifying where models most strongly distort gender and racial representation.
+Figure~\ref{fig:rq1_gender_and_race} shows percentage-point differences from BLS benchmarks for each occupation and model, with negative values indicating underrepresentation and positive values indicating overrepresentation.